 But, whilst many of us love soaking up the sun in a quest for bronzed skin how many of us actually remember to stay protected in the sun?
 And do we really know all the dangers of sun-exposure?

 Well, here at Paycare, we believe prevention is better than cure.

-That’s why, we’ve teamed up with Paycare Partners, Medstars, who have provided us with some incredibly useful advice to prevent sunburn (we’re all guilty of forgetting to re-apply sun cream throughout the day) and how we can reduce our risk of getting skin cancer – it’s a very worthy read.
+That’s why, we’ve shared some incredibly useful tips to prevent sunburn (we’re all guilty of forgetting to re-apply sun cream throughout the day) and how we can reduce our risk of getting skin cancer…

 “Tragically, 1 in 54 people will be diagnosed with skin cancer in their lifetime.

 What’s worse is that across England 10% of all skin cancer diagnoses are made at a late stage, when the cancer is most difficult to treat.

 In our latest Health Tips for You blog, we take a look at how you can stay vigilant whilst enjoying the sun and share 5 easy ways to reduce your risk of long-term skin damage – take a look!